amanvig1/website/content/post/03_mob_programming_and_rust.md

 While I think mobbing is great, not everyone will like it and it may not fit in certain organizations.

 It also depends on your particular mob.
 Having one person who is significantly more advanced in the domain than the others may lead to that person being bored and not getting much out of it.
 On the other hand, having one person who is relatively new to the domain may lead to them slowing the mob down and they may feel insecure about it (our friend, the imposter syndrome, also does not help here).
 To alleviate this, Mobus Operandi has separate mobs for beginner, intermediate and advanced Rust programmers.
-That being said, mobs are all about learning - do not hesitate to join mobs that are working on things you haven't touched before.
+That being said, mobs are all about learning.
+Do not hesitate to join mobs that are working on things you haven't touched before.
 After all, you are not doing it alone and your mob will always be with you to help you learn!

-Organizations where individual responsibility is encouraged and where not more than 2 people may be working on a thing at a time, mob programming may not fit.
-Places which move quickly and where everyone is working on separate components, it could be seen as a waste of time to have 3-5 people in the team on a single call for a couple of hours.
+Mob programming may not be a good fit for organizations where individual responsibility is encouraged, where not more than 2 people are working on a thing at a time and where moving quickly and efficiently is the top priority.
+It could be seen as a waste of time to have 3-5 people in the team on a single call for a couple of hours when each person is working on separate components.

 Mobbing also requires a certain level of commitment.
 For example, a mob that runs on weekdays for 2 hours each day means a commitment of 10 hours every week.
 Though this is small enough to be done along with a day job, it's a matter of personal choice.